 Which is why despite budgets tightening and priorities shifting, digital transformation and IT automation/orchestration remain important priorities for businesses as they continue to connect and deliver applications to their employees and users at global scale.
 As organizations continue to modernize their IT stacks to support the convergence of network, applications, computing and storage infrastructures, responsibility for the deployment, access and delivery of applications will continue to shift between teams, until ultimately it becomes a shared responsibility.

 Today’s hyperconnected world runs on applications.
 To support the delivery, deployment and access of applications, organization’s need to modernize their network infrastructure to scale dynamically, be intelligent and adaptive and of course resilient.
-This means that IT modernization, automation and orchestration will remain top priorities for any company looking to grow their connected business.
+This means that automation, orchestration, and IT modernization solutions will remain top priorities for any company looking to grow their connected business.